20% off your first purchase with code: SHOP24

 • You can customize the height for your students.

-Now that you've thought about all of the possibilities and the potential problems, you can start thinking about which backpack storage ideas will work best for you and your students.
+Now that you’ve thought about all of the possibilities and potential problems, you can start thinking about which backpack storage ideas will work best for you and your students.
 Having a good system in place before a new school year starts takes a little extra time and effort, but it will pay off in the long run.
-So get out your to-do list and add just one more thing - backpacks.
+So get out your to-do list and add just one more thing – backpacks.